 It’s been such a breath of fresh air to start a new series with a new main character.
 Maeryn Darnes is woman set apart from those who came before her.
 She’s feisty and surly, vulnerable and touchy-feely, she loves her huge family and would do anything for those she calls friends.
 She’s also an untapped mage.
 Untapped until now that is.
 Check out the blurb below for Mages By Chance: Algardis #1 and read on for Chapters One and Two.
 The release date may be coming sooner than you think – so keep your eyes peeled and make sure you’re signed up to get my blog and newsletter emails!

 Maeryn ‘Mae’ Darnes is a young woman torn between two worlds…life or death.
 She has watched her siblings slowly wither away just like all the others blighted by the cursed Darnes bloodline.
-These two will be dead within days.
+Now its the two youngest that will be dead within days.

 Mae’s chest felt so tight—it was like she was going to burst from the inside-out.
 That was because it was decision time.
 And this one wasn’t a decision she could make lightly.
 Confront her parents or walk away.
 She had already broken the covenants of the commune by even considering using dark magic to save the two lives that hung in the balance.
 But according to the useless soothsayers they didn’t have long left to live and the little magic her family did have on its own…wasn’t enough to save them.